HOA Reserves: How Much Does Your Association Need to Set Aside

 Another good practice is to follow the general precedent that aligns with the real estate and mortgage industries.
 Government-sponsored entities Fannie Mae and Freddie Mac both may require a review of your homeowner’s association budgets before deciding to buy your mortgage in either a purchase or refinance situation.

-There is a similar ratio requirement for government-insured mortgages issued by the FHA and VA.
+There is similar ratio requirement for government-insured mortgages issued by the FHA and VA.
 These lenders may even require a formal review of a recent reserve study to determine if the amount of current reserves is sufficient to meet the association’s capital needs for capital repairs and replacements over the next two years at a minimum.

 If you are having trouble figuring out how much to start allocating towards your reserve fund, upholding this 10% benchmark is a good start.
 If you want a more formal figure, consider calculating your reserve requirements based on age or your HOA’s operating budget.